How to budget and stay on top of your family finances

-Payments that can flex around your circumstances from month to month: groceries, clothing, regular home maintenance, childcare, entertainment or eating out, gym memberships and magazine subscriptions.
+These are payments that can fit around your circumstances from month to month.
+This category might be groceries, clothing, regular home maintenance, childcare.
+Don’t forget to include entertainment or eating out, gym memberships and magazine subscriptions.

-Whether something counts as essential or flexible spending is down to what’s right for you and your family.
-Either way, aim to be ruthlessly honest and write down all your spending!
+Whether something is as ‘essential’ or ‘flexible’ is down to you and your family.
+Either way, aim to be extremely honest and write down all your spending!